Careers with NSHE

 INTERNAL APPLICANTS: Current employees within the Nevada System of Higher Education MUST use the “Find Jobs” process within Workday to find and apply for jobs at NSHE institutions.
 Once you log into Workday and type “Find Jobs” in the search box which will navigate to the internal job posting site.
 Locate the specific job posting by typing the requisition number (e.g. R0000000) in the search box.

-Learn more about the Special Assistant and Coordinator to the Board of Regents position and apply through workday.com
+Learn more about the Student Worker, Level 1 – Public Information Office position and apply through workday.com

 Job Description